Project description

 94c process

-• Application submitted on April 7, 2023.
+• Application will be submitted on April 4th.

-• On March 24, 2023, Somerset Solar filed a 3-day notice of intent to file an application
+• On March 24, 2023, Somerset Solar filed a 3 day notice of intent to file an application

 • On January 31, 2023, Somerset Solar filed an updated 60-day notice of intent to file a 94-c application